 To remove the child restraint, just unbuckle the vehicle's safety belt and let it go back all the way.
 The safety belt will move freely again and be ready to work for an adult or larger child passenger.

 Securing a Child Restraint in the Right Front Seat Position

-If your child restraint is equipped with the LATCH system, see Lower Anchorages and Top Tethers for Children (LATCH System) on page 1-44.
-See Top Strap on page 1-41 if the child restraint has one.
+If your child restraint is equipped with the LATCH system, see Lower Anchorages and Top Tethers for Children (LATCH System) on page 1-42.